trigoczki/open-rts/README.md

 An open-source, modular real-time strategy (RTS) game server built in Go.
 This project is designed to be fully data-driven, allowing different game mechanics to be defined using structured rulesets in JSON format.
 The server is built incrementally, starting with basic city-building mechanics, and expanding to include colonization, trade, combat, and diplomacy.

+## Game Rulesets

+The game uses a flexible ruleset system that defines all game mechanics and behaviors through JSON configuration files.
+Buildings, resources, and other game elements can be customized by modifying these rulesets without changing the core game code.
+For detailed information about the ruleset structure and configuration options, see the [Ruleset Documentation](RULE_SET.md).

 ## Features

 - 🚀 **Modular Ruleset** – *(Planned)* - Define game mechanics using a structured configuration file.